Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 The kernel also maintains a "run-queue", which is populated with pending deliveries, each of which references a variety of kernel-side objects.

-Finally, the kernel maintains c-list (Capability List) tables for each Vat, which map vat-side references into kernel Object/Promise references.
+Finally, the kernel maintains C-List (Capability List) tables for each Vat, which map vat-side references into kernel Object/Promise references.
 For each vat, there are two bidirectional tables: Objects (Imports and Exports) map to the kernel Object table, and Promise IDs map to the kernel Promise table.